 Post Settlement Funding – Get Your Money Right Away

-Post Settlement Funding – Post-Settlement Funding Allows Law Firms and Plaintiffs to get some of their money in advance to help cover expenses related to, or resulting from their lawsuit.
+Post Settlement Funding Allows Law Firms and Plaintiffs to get some of their money in advance to help cover expenses related to, or resulting from the lengthy litigation process.

 About Post Settlement Funding

 Post Settlement Funding is also known as Settlement Funding, third party litigation funding, or post settlement advances.
-Despite its various names, the specifics are always the same: The Law firm sells part of its settlement award to a third-party finance company at a discounted rate.
-This allows attorneys immediate access to the money they are owed instead of waiting on defendants to pay.
+Despite its various names, the specifics are always the same: The Law firm sells part of its settlement award to a finance company at a discounted rate.

 #1: Post Settlement Funding to Take on New Clients